Alternative ways to dispose of your waste

 Why is the Kings Norton HRC being redeveloped now?

-During construction, the Kings Norton recycling centre is still open for use by residents.
+During construction, the Kings Norton recycling centre is still open for use by residents during the opening hours listed in the previous question.

 Can I take my waste to a Mobile Household Waste Centre?